samdark/yii2-cookbook/book/performance-hhvm.md

 Error reporting
 ---------------

-HHVM behavior about errors is different than PHP one so by default you're getting nothing but a blank white screen instead of an error.
+HHVM behavior about errors is different from PHP.
+By default, you're getting nothing but a blank white screen instead of an error.
 Add the following to HHVM config to fix it:

 ```